IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

 \subsection{Experimental Configuration}

-We conduct experiments on two synthetic datasets and two real-world image datasets: CIFAR-10 \cite{krizhevsky2009learning} and CelebA \cite{DBLP:conf/iccv/LiuLWT15}.
-The two synthetic datasets are a 2D mixture of 8 Gaussians arranged in a circle and a 2D mixture of 25 Gaussians arranged in a grid.
-Because the distribution of generated data and target data can be visualized, such toy datasets are often used to demonstrate the mode collapse of the method.
-CIFAR-10 is a dataset for identifying universal objects, containing 10 categories of RGB color images about objects in the real world.
-The images in it are not only noisy, but the proportions and features of the objects are also different, which brings great difficulties to recognition.
+We conduct experiments on two synthetic datasets and two real-world image datasets{,} CIFAR-10 \cite{krizhevsky2009learning} and CelebA \cite{DBLP:conf/iccv/LiuLWT15}.
+The two synthetic datasets are a 2D mixture of {eight} Gaussians arranged in a circle and a 2D mixture of 25 Gaussians arranged in a grid.
+Because the distribution{s} of {the} generated data and target data can be visualized, such toy datasets are often used to demonstrate the mode collapse of {a} method.
+CIFAR-10 is a dataset for identifying universal objects {that contains ten} categories of RGB color images {of} objects in the real world.
+The images in {this dataset} are noisy, {and} the proportions and features of the objects are also different, which {makes} recognition {difficult}.
 The size of the images is $32\!\times\!32$.
 CelebA is a large-scale face attribute dataset with a large number of celebrity images.
-The images in this dataset cover pose variations and background clutter.
+The images in this dataset {have} pose variations and background clutter.

-For comparison purposes, the networks of generators and discriminator on CIFAR-10 are the same as E-GAN \cite{DBLP:journals/tec/WangXYT19}, which are fine-tuned DCGAN networks \cite{DBLP:journals/corr/RadfordMC15}.
-As for CelebA, we adopt the official PyTorch implementation of the DCGAN network architecture which is available at \url{https://github.com/pytorch/examples/tree/master/dcgan}.
+For comparison purposes, the generator and discriminator {networks for} CIFAR-10 are the same as {those in} E-GAN \cite{DBLP:journals/tec/WangXYT19}{; they} are fine-tuned DCGAN networks \cite{DBLP:journals/corr/RadfordMC15}.
+As for CelebA, we adopt the official PyTorch implementation\footnote{https://github.com/pytorch/examples/tree/master/dcgan} of the DCGAN architecture.
 To cope with the complex dataset CelebA, we apply more channels in the convolutional layers and transposed convolutional layers.
-In addition, we choose multilayer perceptron (MLP) as the model architecture for the toy experiments.
-The target distribution of synthetic data and the corresponding network architectures in the experiments are taken from the third-party PyTorch implementation code of WGAN-GP at \url{https://github.com/caogang/wgan-gp}.
-The model architecture applied in this paper is shown in detail in Table.~\ref{tab:Architectures}.
+In addition, we choose {the} multilayer perceptron (MLP) as the model architecture for the toy experiments.
+The target distribution of {the} synthetic data and the corresponding network architectures in the experiments are taken from the third-party PyTorch implementation\footnote{https://github.com/caogang/wgan-gp} of WGAN-GP.
+The model architecture applied in this paper is shown in detail in Table~\ref{tab:Architectures}. {In addition to the network architectures, the GP settings of the two types of datasets are also different.
+In order to better reflect the performance differences of each method on synthetic datasets, experiments on {the eight} Gaussians and 25 Gaussians do not use {the} GP term.}